Skip to content

 Credibility and Host Expertise

 Assessing host credentials forms the foundation of podcast evaluation.
 Look for hosts with relevant clinical experience, academic affiliations, or recognized expertise.
-Many reputable dental podcasts feature hosts who are practicing dentists.
-Others are dental school faculty members or industry experts with verifiable credentials.
+Many reputable shows feature hosts who are practicing dentists, dental school faculty members, or industry experts with verifiable credentials.
 Check whether hosts maintain active licenses or hold advanced certifications.
-Also, see if they contribute to.
-Examine whether the podcast maintains editorial standards and fact-checking procedures.
-Review disclosure policies regarding potential conflicts of interest.
+See if they contribute to peer-reviewed literature or recognized professional bodies.
+Examine whether the program maintains editorial standards and fact-checking procedures, and review disclosure policies regarding potential conflicts of interest.

 Content Accuracy and Transparency